Annapurna Base Camp Trek Cost 2026: Complete Budget Breakdown

 Budget: 425 US dollars

-This gets you a government-licensed English-speaking guide, all permits (ACAP and TIMS), ground transport between Kathmandu, Pokhara, and the trailhead at Nayapul, one night in Pokhara with breakfast, a SIM card, first aid kit with pulse oximeter, and a company t-shirt.
+This gets you a government-licenced English-speaking guide, all permits (ACAP and TIMS), ground transport between Kathmandu, Pokhara, and the trailhead at Nayapul, one night in Pokhara with breakfast, a SIM card, first aid kit with pulse oximeter, and a company t-shirt.
 You pay for your own meals on the trail and there is no porter — you carry your own bag.

 Standard: 750 US dollars